 vii.
 Specific means proposed to mitigate any potential adverse environmental impact of the applicant’s proposal.

 e.
 Special Reports.
 If a critical area/critical areas buffer is confirmed to exist on the site, an applicant may be required to provide a critical area special report prepared by a qualified critical area consultant.
+The report shall be provided in both hard copy and electronic format.

 i.
 Contents.
-Special reports shall identify and characterize any critical area/buffer as a part of the larger development proposal site, assess any hazards to the proposed development, assess impacts of the development proposal on any critical areas/buffer on, or adjacent to, or adversely affected by proposed activities on the development proposal site, and assess the impacts of any alteration proposed for a critical area/buffer.
+Special reports shall identify and characterize any critical area/buffer as a part of the larger development proposal site, assess any hazards to the proposed development, assess impacts of the development proposal and construction related activities on any critical areas/buffer on, or adjacent to, or adversely affected by proposed activities on the development proposal site, and assess the impacts of any alteration proposed for a critical area/buffer.

 ii.
 Special reports shall use standards for best available science.